 - The showgirls were internally illuminated with white LED modules.

 - The headdresses were part of the graphic face and not separate.

 Check out this video for more about the project.

 Continuing To Provide Community Services

+In addition to beautifying and rehabilitating the city, we are continuing to provide services to the community.
 For more information on how we our supporting our homeless residents, please visit www.lasvegasnevada.gov/homeless.
 For more information on how we supplement education through city programming, please visit www.lasvegasnevada.gov/ydsi.